marcelorodrigo/aws-certified-cloud-practitioner-exam/README.md

   - AWS Macie: Uses machine learning to analyse your S3 buckets and prevent data loss by automatically discovering, classifying, and protecting sensitive data
   - AWS Glue: Serverless data integration service that uses ETL (extract, transform, and load) pipelines to transform data
   - AWS Security Hub: Centrally view and manage security alerts and automate security checks
-- Detective is used for deep findings and analysys on the possible root cause on the issues identified by the services above
+- AWS Detective: deep findings and analysys on the possible root cause on the issues identified by the services above
+- Amazon Inspector: Automated security assessment service to help improve the security and compliance of applications deployed on AWS
 - Abuse to report for abusive or illegal purposes that you detect
 - Actions that can be only performed by the root user
   - Change account settings